 - Trimming the nails every 6 weeks

-While this could appear to be loads of tasks, the staggered frequency of these grooming elements help keep things from becoming too overwhelming.
-And, whether you have a new Pug puppy or have been having some trouble grooming your older adult Pug, the tips will help you get things on track with specific recommendation and steps to create every grooming task as simple as achievable.
+While these could appear to be loads of tasks, the staggered frequency of these grooming elements helps keep things from becoming too overwhelming.
+And, whether you have a new Pug puppy or have been having some trouble grooming your older adult Pug, the tips will help you get things on track with specific recommendations and steps to make every grooming task as simple as possible.

 Pug bath time is fun for everyone!
 Bathing your pug once a month is nice for hygiene and helps create a powerful bond between you and your pug!
-Preferably use a mild, hypoallergenic shampoo that doesn't irritate your pug’s skin or dry out that ever shedding pug hair.
-Pugs are extremely liable to dermatitis-type conditions thus opt for your puppy shampoo cautiously.
+Preferably use a mild, hypoallergenic shampoo that doesn't irritate your pug’s skin or dry out that ever-shedding pug hair.
+Pugs are extremely liable to dermatitis-type conditions; thus, opt for your puppy's shampoo cautiously.

 Cleaning the Wrinkles

-Pugs are mostly famous for their wrinkles and facial skin folds, it is a classic feature of this breed.
-And, whereas this makes the Pug look adorable and loveable, these areas tend to stay damp and dark, which is the ideal environment for bacteria and yeast.
-Due to this, Pugs are very susceptible to skin yeast infections particularly in their wrinkles and other areas like the armpits and genital area.
+Pugs are mostly famous for their wrinkles and facial skin folds; this is a classic feature of this breed.
+And, whereas this makes the pug look adorable and loveable, these areas tend to stay damp and dark, which is the ideal environment for bacteria and yeast.
+Due to this, pugs are very susceptible to skin yeast infections, particularly in their wrinkles and other areas like the armpits and genital area.

 Brushing the Coat

-Fawn Pugs have a Two-layer coat and a lots of black Pugs have a one layer, but all have thick, dense fur and this is a heavy shedding breed.
-So, if you have a Pug, going over the coat to remove dead hair is one grooming element that cannot be ignored.
+Fawn Pugs have a two-layer coat, and a lot of black Pugs have a one-layer coat, but all have thick, dense fur, and this is a heavy-shedding breed.
+So, if you have a pug, going over the coat to remove dead hair is one grooming element that cannot be ignored.

-To do this as effectively as attainable, you'll want to use the right tool.
-You might be thinking of a brush in mind, like a slicker brush, and these can work well to a certain extent.
-However, one of the easiest and fastest ways to groom a Pug's coat is with a grooming glove.
+To do this as effectively as possible, you'll want to use the right tool.
+You might have a brush in mind, like a slicker brush, and these can work well to a certain extent.
+However, one of the easiest and fastest ways to groom a pug's coat is with a grooming glove.
 You'll find that this prevents your hand from getting tired and that it works so well that you won't have to go over the coat as often as you would with a brush.

 Cleaning the Ears

-Though it varies depending on how much outdoor walking a dog does, most Pugs should have a paw wax applied once every 2 weeks.
+Though it varies depending on how much outdoor walking a dog does, most pugs should have paw wax applied once every two weeks.

-Most Pugs don’t require any extra attention given to the nose most of the year, as long as there are no issues.
-However, this changes for several Pugs in the winter time and early spring.
+Most pugs don’t require any extra attention given to the nose most of the year, as long as there are no issues.
+However, this changes for several pugs in the winter and early spring.

 This type of dry environment can end up taking a toll on a dog as the nose skin becomes parched.
-A Pug's nose can end up raw, sensitive, dry, peeling, or even cracked.
-This issue can be prevented by applying a quality nose balm to a Pug's nose which can be done once a week for maintenance or as often as 3 times a day to treat existing problems.
+A pug's nose can end up raw, sensitive, dry, peeling, or even cracked.
+This issue can be prevented by applying a quality nose balm to a pug's nose, which can be done once a week for maintenance or as often as three times a day to treat existing problems.